ItzZarama/ZaramaFreedomMod-1/ZFM.md

 Release:

-The next release will come soon.
 The Next version will be 2.6!

 The Current version is 2.5!

+The Last Release was 2.4!!!

 The Last stable release was well...
 2.5 because @AlexFreedom aka me.... broke the player listner

 Info: